-6.1 Brigstock has been the largest village within Rockingham Forest since medieval times and the population, exceeding nine hundred since 1500, has grown slowly to reach the present figure of 1,357 (2011 census).
+- 6.1 Brigstock has been the largest village within Rockingham Forest since medieval times and the population, exceeding nine hundred since 1500, has grown slowly to reach the present figure of 1,357 (2011 census).
 Rockingham Forest was a royal hunting forest designated by William the Conqueror around the time of the Domesday survey.
 The forest was split into three administrative areas (known as bailiwicks) and Brigstock was the administrative centre for the bailiwick of "Bricstoc".
-Forest officers held manorial courts at Brigstock Manor House until they were abolished in 1817.

-- 6.2 There is evidence of Iron Age and Roman settlement in the parish including the remains of a Roman temple apparently erected in the 3rd century and continuing in use until the late 4th.
-Finds include many coins of the 1st to 4th centuries, pottery, and bronze statuettes of horses and riders. - 6.3 18th century maps show that most of Brigstock parish was covered by ridge and furrow with a few hedged fields immediately around the village.
-The present style of the village, with its closed plots containing gardens and small barns or outbuildings with a variety of uses interspersed amongst its dwellings, was established at the time of enclosure which occurred comparatively late to the rest of England.
-The style was reinforced when villagers received portions of land close to the village in compensation for commons rights lost during enclosure.
+Forest officers held manorial courts at Brigstock Manor House until they were abolished in 1817. - 6.2 There is evidence of Iron Age and Roman settlement in the parish including the remains of a Roman temple apparently erected in the 3rd century and continuing in use until the late 4th.
+Finds include many coins of the 1st to 4th centuries, pottery, and bronze statuettes of horses and riders. - 18th century maps show that most of Brigstock parish 6.3 was covered by ridge and furrow with a few hedged fields immediately around the village.
+The present style of the village, with its closed plots containing gardens and portions of land close to the village in compensation for commons rights lost during enclosure.